-This Baked Apricot Onion Chicken is a much better and homemade version of that old recipe with onion soup, jam and Catalina dressing.
-Sticky, sweet, oniony deliciousness!
+Sticky, sweet, tangy deliciousness.
+This Apricot Chicken recipe is a much better version of that old recipe with onion soup, jam and Catalina dressing.

 I thought I’d try a homemade version (well, except for the jam) to cut back on the fat, sugar and salt.
 This version only has a few more ingredients and uses fresh onions.

 So, does the result still have that sweet, tangy, fruity, onion-y taste?
 Definitely!

 Tip: One little trick I found is to add some cornstarch to the sauce before cooking to keep the sauce on the chicken instead of sliding off around it.

 The recipe makes extra sauce to soak into whatever you’re serving the chicken with.
 Just throw all the ingredients in a mixing bowl.
 Add the chicken and coat well.
 Bake.
 If you want get some char on top of the chicken, broil it for a few minutes before serving.
 Then dig in.

 Perfect for the next holiday dinner or just a simple family meal.
 I often serve it as one of my Rosh Hashanah recipes because its popular with kids.

 Tailor To Your Taste

 - Instead of apricot preserves (or jam), peach preserves or marmalade will work fine too.

 - Garnish with fresh chopped chives, parsley or thyme.